 Dubrovnik has a special charm that sets it apart from all the other Croatian cities.

-3-5 days is the perfect amount of time to spend in Dubrovnik.
+The perfect amount of time to spend in Dubrovnik is 3-5 days.

 This gives you enough time to sample some mouth-watering cuisine, visit Dubrovnik’s historical sites and potentially take a day trip to another country!

 Dubrovnik is also the kind of place where you can slip into a routine of relaxation, only to be broken by enjoying fresh and rejuvenating dishes by the sea.

 To help you make the most of your time in this beautiful city, we’ve put together a list of the top things to do in Dubrovnik.

 Where to stay in Dubrovnik

 Dubrovnik is quite a spread-out city, with the Old Town being surrounded by a number of neighbourhoods that all offer their own charm.